flet-dev/website/docs/guides/python/async-apps.md

 Flet app can be written as an async app and use `asyncio` and other Python async libraries.
 Calling coroutines is naturally supported in Flet, so you don't need to wrap them to run synchronously.

-By default, Flet uses `threading` library to run user sessions and execute event handlers in separate threads, but that, sometimes, could be ineffective usage of CPU as it does nothing while waiting for a HTTP response or executing `sleep()`.
+By default, Flet uses `threading` library to run user sessions and execute event handlers in separate threads, but sometimes that could be an ineffective usage of CPU as it does nothing while waiting for a HTTP response or executing `sleep()`.

 Asyncio, on the other hand, allows implementing concurrency in a single thread by switching execution context between "coroutines".
-This is especially important for apps that are going to [published as a static websites](/docs/guides/python/publishing-app-as-static-website) using [Pyodide](https://pyodide.org/en/stable/).
+This is especially important for apps that are going to be [published as static websites](/docs/guides/python/publishing-app-as-static-website) using [Pyodide](https://pyodide.org/en/stable/).
 Pyodide is a Python runtime built as a WebAssembly (WASM) and running in the browser.
 At the time of writing it doesn't support [threading](https://github.com/pyodide/pyodide/issues/237) yet.

 ## Getting started with async